- a relentless and revengeful moneylender in Shakespeare's Merchant of Venice.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018

 C19: after Shylock, the name of the heartless usurer in Shakespeare's The Merchant of Venice (1596)

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 "usurer, merciless creditor," 1786, from Jewish money-lender character in Shakespeare's "The Merchant of Venice" (c.1596).

-Shylock is a Jew, and there has long been controversy over whether Shakespeare's portrayal of Shylock contributes to prejudice against Jews.
+Shylock is a Jew (see also Jews), and there has long been controversy over whether Shakespeare's portrayal of Shylock contributes to prejudice against Jews.
 Shylock is a cruel miser and eventually is heavily fined and disgraced, but he maintains his dignity.
 At one point in the play, he makes a famous, eloquent assertion that his desire for revenge is the same desire that a Christian would feel in his place.
 “I am a Jew,” says Shylock.
 “Hath not a Jew eyes?
 Hath not a Jew hands, organs, dimensions, senses, affections, passions?”